borispovod/crypti-dapps-docs/MessagingDapp.md

 Here we run a SQL query to get a list of messages from the blockchain, using the recipient's publicKey and transaction type as conditions.

-To get a list of messages.
-Send the following API request to your dapp:
+To get a list of messages, send the following API request to your dapp:

 ```sh
 curl -XGET 'http://localhost:7040/api/dapps/[dappid]/api/messages/list?recipientId=[recipientId]'